-- (1) The arbitration hearing shall take place in the United States Courthouse in a courtroom assigned by the arbitration clerk on the date and at the time set forth in the order of the Court.
-The arbitrators are authorized to change the date and time of the hearing provided the hearing is commenced within thirty (30) days of the hearing date set forth in the order of the Court.
-Any continuance beyond this 30-day period must be approved by the Judge to whom the case has been assigned.
-The arbitration clerk must be notified immediately of any continuance. - (2) Counsel for the parties shall report settlement of the case to the arbitration clerk and all members of the arbitration panel assigned to the case. - (3) The arbitration hearing may proceed in the absence of any party who, after notice, fails to be present.
-In the event, however, that a party fails to participate in the arbitration process in a meaningful manner, the Court may impose appropriate sanctions, including, but not limited to, the striking of any demand for a trial de novo filed by that party. - (4) Rule 45 of the Federal Rules of Civil Procedure shall apply to subpoenas for attendance of witnesses and the production of documentary evidence at an arbitration hearing under this Rule.
-Testimony at an arbitration hearing shall be under oath or affirmation.
+- (1) The arbitration hearing must take place in the United States Courthouse in a courtroom assigned by the arbitration clerk on the date and at the time set forth in the order of the court.
+The arbitrators are authorized to change the date and time of the hearing if the hearing is commenced within 30 days of the hearing date set forth in the order of the court.
+Any continuance beyond this 30-day period must be approved by the judge to whom the case has been assigned.
+The arbitration clerk must be notified immediately of any continuance. - (2) Counsel for the parties must report settlement of the case to the arbitration clerk and all members of the arbitration panel assigned to the case. - (3) The arbitration hearing may proceed in the absence of any party who, after notice, fails to be present.
+In the event, however, that a party fails to participate in the arbitration process in a meaningful manner, the court may impose appropriate sanctions, including, but not limited to, the striking of any demand for a trial de novo filed by that party. - (4) Fed.
+R. Civ.
+P. 45 applies to subpoenas for attendance of witnesses and the production of documentary evidence at an arbitration hearing under this rule.
+Testimony at an arbitration hearing must be under oath or affirmation. - (5) The Federal Rules of Evidence must be used as guides to the admissibility of evidence.
+Copies or photographs of all exhibits, except those intended solely for impeachment, must be marked for identification and delivered to adverse parties at least 14 days before the hearing.
+The arbitrators must receive exhibits in evidence without formal proof unless counsel has been notified at least seven days before the hearing that the adverse party intends to raise an issue concerning the authenticity of the exhibit.
+The arbitrators may refuse to receive in evidence any exhibit, a copy or photograph of which has not been delivered to the adverse party as provided herein.

-- (5) The Federal Rules of Evidence shall be used as guides to the admissibility of evidence.
-Copies or photographs of all exhibits, except those intended solely for impeachment, must be marked for identification and delivered to adverse parties at least fourteen (14) days prior to the hearing.
-The arbitrators shall receive exhibits in evidence without formal proof unless counsel has been notified at least seven (7) days prior to the hearing that the adverse party intends to raise an issue concerning the authenticity of the exhibit.
-The arbitrators may refuse to receive in evidence any exhibit, a copy or photograph of which has not been delivered to the adverse party as provided herein. - (6) A party may have a recording and transcript made of the arbitration hearing, but that party shall make all necessary arrangements and bear all expenses thereof.
+(6) A party may have a recording and transcript made of the arbitration hearing, but that party must make all necessary arrangements and bear all expenses thereof.